Computable bounds on the spectral gap for unreliable Jackson networks

 The paper is organized as follows.
 In the next section we introduce unreliable networks by giving the respective generator.
-In section 3 we give the result relating the existence of the spectral gap of unreliable networks with the tail properties of its stationary distribution.
-We give a proof of this result and formulate direct consequences for exponential ergodicity of the network process.
+In section 3 we give a result relating the existence of the spectral gap of unreliable networks with the tail properties of its stationary distribution.
 In section 4 we use equilibrium rates to reformulate our results from section 3.
-We show that strong light-tailness is stronger than usual light-tailness.
-Finally we give some bounds on the spectral gap for a Jackson network in section 4.2.
+In section 5 we give the proofs of the results from section 3.
+Finally, in section 6 we give some examples of bounds on the spectral gap for networks.